Caramel Sauce Cake

 September 08, 2014

-Categories: Comfort Food, Desserts, Cakes, 8 or 9 Inch, Eggs, Australian, Budget-Friendly, Easy/Beginner Cooking, Kid Pleaser, Baby Shower, Birthday, Brunch, Entertaining, Fall/Autumn, Father's Day, Game/Sports Day, Ladies Luncheon, Mother's Day, Picnic, Potluck, Winter, Electric Mixer, Oven Bake, Vegetarian, Make it from scratch, Flour, Sugar more
+Categories: Desserts, Cakes, Eggs, Australian, Baby Shower, Birthday, Brunch, Fathers Day, Game/Sports Day Mothers Day, Picnic, Potluck, Oven Bake, Vegetarian, Flour, Sugar, more

 "Started making this over 30 years ago but must admit a long time since I made it (so times a memory estimate).
 For the caramel sauce I use my own recipe #recipe14188 - this is the only one I have used so I don't know how any others would work BUT DO NOT USE commercial caramel sauce toppings made for icecream the are to thin, you will end up with a yukky cake.
 I usually slice the cake and freeze in an air tight container for the DH to take to work for his morning or afternoon tea."